Dr David Rundle

 David renewed his association with Christ Church, Oxford, when he was asked to complete the catalogue of the college's medieval manuscripts: this appeared as a volume, co-authored with Ralph Hanna, in 2017.
 He is now (again with Professor Hanna) working on the catalogue of the manuscripts of Magdalen College, Oxford.
-He also has a monograph in press with Cambridge University Press, in their Studies in Palaeography series.
-Its title is The Renaissance Reform of the Book and Britain (due out summer 2019).
+A monograph, The Renaissance Reform of the Book and Britain, was published with Cambridge University Press in 2019, as part of their Studies in Palaeography series.

 David has received grants from the British Academy's Neil Ker Fund, the British School at Rome, the Paul Mellon Centre, and Oxford University's Lyell Fund.
 He spent the spring of 2018 on a fellowship at Harvard University's Houghton Library.

 David teaches on medieval and early modern history.

 David is always happy to work with any graduate student on topics in manuscript studies and in the history of the book more generally, as well as in late medieval and Renaissance history across Europe, including the British Isles.